Thorinair/ThoriTrack-VRCFT-For-Valve-Index/guide/README.md

 ![Assembly 26](img/26.jpg?raw=true)

 Prepare 2x M3*10 Counter Sunk Screws.
 Tighten them into the two holes on the `Frunk_Lower`.
 Once you are done tightening, the assembly should provide a solid base for the rest of ThoriTrack.
 From my experience, it cannot be removed by hand, as the upper and lower part hold themselves inside the funk.
-This whole assembly ensurws that you don't need to disassemble your Index.
+This whole assembly ensures that you don't need to disassemble your Index.

 ![Assembly 27](img/27.jpg?raw=true)